 Career in Political Science as a Political Consultant

 A political consultant advises political parties on how can they gain more attention, support, and votes from the citizens.
 They suggest ways to brand and fix up the damaged image of the party.

 In a way, a political consultant is like a salesman.
 They do everything in their power to pitch and make the public say “YES.”
-However, they may also work in favor of public interests to make the government agree with the changes that people of a nation want.
+However, they may also work in favour of public interests to make the government agree with the changes that people of a nation want.

 Career in Political Science as an Attorney

 Many lawyers work for lobbying firms, political figures, and interest groups to conduct research based on policy and legislative matters.
-They shape up and express ideas on behalf of their client to get an agreement on a particular stance from the major decision makers.
+They shape up and express ideas on behalf of their client to get an agreement on a particular stance from the major decision-makers.

 Career in Political Science as an Intelligence Analyst

 Intelligence analyst works for latent agencies of the government.
 The most famed agencies include the National Security Agency and the CIA.

 Some agencies don’t even show themselves to the world in which we live.
 These agencies secretly analyze patterns and keep a check on certain groups or communities which may pose a threat to the security of the nation.
 As an intelligence analyst, you will write reports based on your findings and present them in front of your agency.